bio-miga/MiGA-Docker/miga-web-projects/create-a-genome-project.md

 As the processing for each genome completes, you can get information about it.
 Click on **Reference dataset** and then on one of the genomes that has been processed.

 Under **Ribosomal RNA**, **Feature locations** you will find the position within the genome of each 16S rRNA gene sequence.
-Clicking on **Classify with RDP** classifies the 16S rRNA gene sequences using the RDP database. \(This requires an active internet connection.\)
+Clicking on **Classify with RDP** classifies the 16S rRNA gene sequences using the RDP database.

 Clicking on **Quality**, **Full report** gives the number of essential genes found, which have multiple copies, and a list of the missing essential genes. **Completeness** is the percentage of essential genes found in the genome.